 Let’s face it nor plastic nor Styrofoam cups can induce the pleasure of a bone china teacup.

 STYLE AND COLOUR – The style of the bowl ranges from basic straight, rounded, fluted ribbed to scalloped.
 The handle also has different forms such as D-shape, ring and curled.
 The foot can be flat or raised.
 The designs range from hand painted floral and fruit motifs to Victorian silhouettes in every colour.
 I find a slim rim also very pleasing to drink from and porcelain does not alter the flavour of the tea.

 I noticed when I pulled out my collection ( some are vintage or new versions of vintage design) I noticed I have a LOT of blue and white ( actually almost all are).
 Blue and white pottery became very popular in China in 14th century when the cobalt blue pigment was discovered in Persia.
 Through the Dutch trading with the East, Delftware ( called blue Delft) became extremely fashionable in Europe in the 17th and 18th century.
 So no wonder that most of my collection is blue and white as it are vintage designs colliding when tea became fashionable in Europe.

 TEACUP vs MUG – my pet peeve 🙂 tea is generally served in a teacup with saucer versus a mug as the larger circumference will allow the tea to cool down faster and be enjoyed sipping tea without burning your lips.
 Of course the elegant cup and saucer brings honour to the noble drink and the tradition.
 The right teacup will enhance your tea drinking experience in every way, believe you me.

-not paid to post.
+Written and photographed by Sandra Slawinski without commercial deals.
 My tea cup collection: Fortnum & Mason, Delftware, Herend and Imperial Lomonosov china and a few vintage pieces in between.